 You must be at least 16 years old with a valid driver license to operate a moped in Massachusetts.
 You must also wear an approved safety helmet, and not drive at speeds greater than 25 mph.

-The registration is valid for two years.
+The registration is valid for 2 years.

 You'll need to do your research with scooters to determine the laws concerning your particular vehicle.

-The other types of motor scooters―the types made for highway travel― are considered motorcycles, and will be treated as such during registration, titling, and tagging.
+Motor scooters―the types made for highway travel― are considered motorcycles, and will be treated as such during registration, titling, and tagging.
 You'll also be required to have a motorcycle license to operate this type of scooter.